zyxElsa/CAST_pytorch/README.md

 <!-- ABOUT THE PROJECT -->
-## Domain Enhanced Arbitrary Image Style Transfer via Contrastive Learning (CAST)
+## Domain Enhanced Arbitrary Image Style Transfer via Contrastive Learning (CAST) <br> A Unified Arbitrary Style Transfer Framework via Adaptive Contrastive Learning (UCAST)

 <!-- ![teaser](./Images/teaser.png) -->
 ![teaser](./Images/teaser.png)

-We provide our PyTorch implementation of the paper “Domain Enhanced Arbitrary Image Style Transfer via Contrastive Learning”(SIGGRAPH 2022), which is a simple yet powerful model for arbitrary style transfer.
+We provide our PyTorch implementation of the paper ''Domain Enhanced Arbitrary Image Style Transfer via Contrastive Learning''(SIGGRAPH 2022) , which is a simple yet powerful model for arbitrary image style transfer, and ''A Unified Arbitrary Style Transfer Framework via Adaptive Contrastive Learning''(ACM Transactions on Graphics) , which is a improved arbitrary style style transfer method.

 In this work, we tackle the challenging problem of arbitrary image style transfer using a novel style feature representation learning method.
 A suitable style representation, as a key component in image stylization tasks, is essential to achieve satisfactory results.